sagemlee/obituary_hub/README.md

 Since this was a school project, we tried our best to demonstrate our understanding of the 4 Pillars of Object Oriented Programming as well as ReSTful APIs and ReSTful routes.
 Evidence of these efforts can be found in the encapsulation of our microservice, our use of partials for rendering the different views, and our adherence to MVC.
 Within the Turing community, MVC means "skinny controllers" and "bulkier models"; therefore, we pushed all logic into models (as well as poros and facades).

-All our API endpoints (found below) are ReSTful, compliant with the JSON API spec through the use of serializers, and exposed under an api/v1 namespace.
+All our API endpoints are ReSTful, compliant with the JSON API spec through the use of serializers, and exposed under an api/v1 namespace.
 Versioning will come in handy as this project continues to expand; when we make changes to the API down the road, we will be able to distinguish those changes using a `v2` namespace.

 It is our understanding that the emphasis on ReSTful architecture at Turing is because this makes our app easier for both end users and developers to engage with.
 Following best practices isn't just a flex - it is an act of kindness.